Edith Vane-Tempest-Stewart, Marchioness of Londonderry: Gardens

 When her father-in-law died in 1915, her husband inherited the title, whereupon Edith became Marchioness of Londonderry.
 This made her chatelaine of several large houses designed for entertaining, notably Londonderry House, the family's London townhouse in Mayfair, and Mount Stewart, the family seat in County Down.
 They also owned other properties such as Seaham Hall and Wynward Park in County Durham, and Plas Machynlleth in Wales.

 During the 1920s, Lady Londonderry created the gardens at the Londonderry family estate of Mount Stewart, near Newtownards, County Down.
-She added the Shamrock Garden, the Sunken Garden, increased the size of the lake, added a Spanish Garden with a small hut, the Italian Garden, the Dodo Terrace, Menagerie, the Fountain Pool and laid out walks in the Lily Wood and rest of the estate.
+Supported by Derbyshire born Head Gardener Thomas Bolas, she added the Shamrock Garden, the Sunken Garden, increased the size of the lake, added a Spanish Garden with a small hut, the Italian Garden, the Dodo Terrace, Menagerie, the Fountain Pool and laid out walks in the Lily Wood and rest of the estate.
 This dramatic change led to the gardens being proposed as a UNESCO World Heritage Site.
 She was a patron of the botanist and plant collector Frank Kingdon-Ward.

 After she created her garden and the death of her husband, she gave the gardens to the National Trust in 1957.
 They are regarded by Heritage Island as being one of the best gardens in Britain and Ireland.